-But like any other car care project, there are steps that can be followed to reduce mistakes, headaches, and save a ton of money – especially if you’re a do-it-yourself type of guy or gal.
+But like any other car care project, there are some steps that can be taken to reduce mistakes, and save time, money, energy, and expletives.

 Fortunately, we’ve done the hard work for you.

 In the information below, we’ll lay out some facts about car cleaning preparation, provide some basic advice on how to prepare for cleaning your vehicle so it continually looks like a new car.

 Not sure what to buy, and are looking to learn what car cleaning supplies work best?
 The AvalonKing guide to car detailing 101 will provide you with everything you need to know.